Davey Oberlin: Winds of Plague

 In 2015, Oberlin joined symphonic deathcore band Winds of Plague.
-Oberlin played lead guitar and performed on several tours with the band before being asked to join the band Korn.
+Oberlin played guitar and performed on several tours with the band before being asked to join the band Korn.

 Korn

 While Oberlin was working as a guitar technician for heavy metal band Avenged Sevenfold, Oberlin met Jonathan Davis and his bandmates from Korn.
 When keyboardist Zac Baird left Korn after a ten-year stint with the band, guitarist Brian Welch recommended Oberlin to take over as keyboardist in the band.
 In 2017, Oberlin officially joined the live band as Baird's replacement.
-Davy is now touring with 5 Finger Death Punch ,vocals and keyboard.

 All the Damn Vampires

 In 2019, Oberlin created his solo synthwave project "All the Damn Vampires."
 On March 30, 2020, the video for his single "Saturday" was officially released.

+Five Finger Death Punch

+From 2022 to 2024, Oberlin sang second vocals and played keyboard for heavy metal band Five Finger Death Punch, including for the Metallica 72 stadium shows.
+Oberlin also took over lead vocals with Phil Labonte at SoFi Stadium after Ivan Moody contracted COVID-19.

 Artwork

 In addition to his music career, Oberlin is an artist and enjoys painting.
 He created the pop art character line the "Boneheads" and has painted pieces for attorney Bobby Samini, Bobby Schubenski, and Grammy Award winning musician Zedd.